-Unpainted brick or stone shall not be painted or covered.
-Any repairs, including repointing of defective mortar, shall match the original in color, style, texture and strength characteristics.
+Integral to the design of this structure are the materials and their colors.
+Painted surfaces such as the brick walls shall remain unchanged and the color of the walls shall remain white.
+Unpainted brick and stone shall not be painted or covered.
+Any repairs, including reporting of defective mortar, shall match the original in color, style, texture, and strength characteristics.
 Masonry shall be cleaned only when necessary to halt deterioration and with the gentlest method possible approved by the Commission.
-The tile roof, copper ridge caps, guttering and downspouts and the leaded calmes of the window sash shall be retained to their fullest extent possible.
-Replacement features shall match the original in color, design and texture.
+The tile roof, iron railings, grilles, gates, and fences shall be retained to their fullest extent possible.
+Replacement features shall match the original in color, design, and texture.

-F. Fire Escape
+F. Site